 SOC 2 Compliance

-Our latest SOC 2 Type II report covers the period ending October 31, 2022, for the criteria of Security and Confidentiality.
+Our latest SOC 2 Type II report covers an observation period ending October 31, 2022, for the criteria of Security and Confidentiality.
 This report has a validity of 12 months from the end of the observation period.
 The report can be made available to current and prospective clients with a signed MNDA.

 Fellow collects payment information through Stripe.
 PCI compliance information for stripe can be found here: https://stripe.com/docs/security